Skip to main content

 OPERATOR

-Web automation: clicks, navigation, form filling, data extraction from pages
+Browser automation: clicks, navigation, form filling, and data extraction from pages.

 CORE_AGENT

-Read-only observation: extracting visible data, answering questions about page content, and web searches without taking browser actions
+Read-only reasoning: extracting visible data, answering questions about page content, and conversation-style tasks.

 # Web automation (default)